How Is Sickle Cell Disease Treated?

 Medicine to prevent complications

 For certain types of sickle cell, the doctor will recommend a medicine to reduce or prevent some of the complications of the disease.
-The options include hydroxyurea (hy-drahk-see-yoo-REE-uh) and voxelotor (Oxybryta).
+The options include hydroxyurea (hy-drahk-see-yoo-REE-uh), voxelotor (Oxybryta) and glutamine.

 Transfusing blood means giving red blood cells from a healthy donor.
 Your child receives the blood through a vein in their arm.